Energy and physicality. There is nothing like it.

 An avocado with garlic salt sprinkled and chill oil drizzled on top.
 Sometimes turned this into a mashed avocado toast with a poached egg on top (squeeze all with lemon!).

 Other variety included fried sauerkraut, pineapple and watermelon satisfied my sweet tooth.
 I would often have a slice of cheese with an apple – smoked apple wood cheddar (a vegetarian’s dream, as this cheese basically doubles as bacon)!

 Power salads.
 I will write a future post on the particulars of this salad, though I’ll say it’s primarily kale/swiss char/cilantro based, with olive oil/lemon/garlic as dressing.
 Add in black beans and wild rice to add some meaty texture as well.
 Feta, cucumber, tomatoes, red pepper, and if you wish, red onion – all diced hella’ small.
 This was great brain food.

 And for the biggest win of all – SUSHI!
 Fresh legit fish from my favourite (place once I could leave the house intermittently).
 Paired with green tea, and we were good to go.
 Okay, and now and then a little cold sake to warm the healing foot soul 😉 This is my fave.

-I hope you've found my l'il list somewhat useful. & Remember, be light, and be the Light, friends 😉
+I hope you’ve found my list somewhat useful.
+Keep it light, humans!
+In all regards 😛